 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Jewelry can be as intimate as your personal style.
-Some may prefer dainty pieces, and others the more statement jewelry items.
-Whichever position you find yourself in, there are common elements that we all consider when shopping for jewelry: Quality pieces that don’t tarnish, are easy to clean, and are valued appropriately.
+Some may prefer dainty pieces, while others may gravitate towards statement jewelry items.
+Whichever position you find yourself in, there are common factors that you should consider when shopping for jewelry: Quality workmanship, durability, easy maintenance, and fair pricing.

 Meet the Expert

 A brand with an all-encompassing collection of jewelry is Missoma.
 They have pieces for everyone, from chains and pendants to minimal designs and fashion statements.
 The necklaces range in chain length and metal types, making it easy to find exactly what you are looking for, especially if you love to stack necklaces.

 Sometimes an outfit or mood doesn’t call for a chunky jewelry piece, and Omi Woods understands that.
 Their dainty pieces are finely crafted and ethically handmade with fair-trade African gold.
 Designed for everyday wear, each style can be ordered in several metal options and chain lengths to best suit your personal taste and accommodate your budget.

 Best for Gifting: Mejuri